Toucan-Org/TMM/README.md

 Please note that there **WILL** be bugs, we are working on it.

+### Disclaimer
+Currently the program is flagged by Microsoft Defender as a trojan, this is not the case and it is a false positive (definitely something a hacker would say).
+This is a well known issue with Pyinstaller and packaged python executables being incorrectly flagged as malware.
+We have submitted a request to Microsoft to have this file reviewed.
+This should not be an issue once we move to the C# platform.

 ### Installation:
 1. Download the newest version of `2kan.zip` zip file from our [releases](https://github.com/Loki-Lokster/2KAN/releases) page.
 2. Extract the zip and run `2KAN.exe`.